sarahidriss/stoneham-zoning/README.md

 # Stoneham Zoning Map

-Interactive map comparing Stoneham, MA's current zoning with the proposed 2026 changes.

-The town of Stoneham will be voting on changes to our existing zoning maps and bylaws.
-To assist the community with understanding the map changes, I built a tool that allows you to compare the current and proposed maps more easily.
+The town of Stoneham, MA will be voting on changes to our existing zoning maps and bylaws.
+To assist the community in understanding the changes, I built a tool that allows you to compare the current and proposed maps.

 ## Why we need this